jsikri94/Views-Tracking-Challenge/README.md

 - No need to write full unit tests for your code, but inside functions/test/test.txt, list the test cases you'd test if you were to write thorough unit testing, and the expected result in each case

 ### Running Your Code:
 Firebase has some excellent tooling for locally emulating cloud functions, firestore database, and more in concert.
 We've set up a database with some dummy data for you to play around with, and a website you can use to easily hit your locally running cloud function.
-You can assume the client will make calls to this function whenever a users opens a recording in the app.
+You can assume the client will make calls to this function whenever a user opens a recording in the app.
 The website below is just an easy way for you to test your cloud function.
 Here's how to use it
 - initiate the emulator from the functions directory with
 ```
 npm run serve
 ```
 - once your emulator is running, you can can easily access the firestore database and your function logs through the firebase emulator ui at http://localhost:4000.
 You should see some dummy data in the database
 - use https://sirocodingchallenges.web.app to easily make requests to your function running locally
-- NOTE: we don't have hot reloading setup for this project yet, so you'll have to terminate the emulator and restart whenever you make code changes with
+- NOTE: we don't have hot reloading setup for this project yet, so you'll have to terminate the emulator (control + c on Mac) and restart whenever you make code changes with
 ```
 npm run serve
 ```